CNugteren/CLBlast/doc/tuning.md

 2. **Platform** -- The OpenCL platform to use
 3. **Device** -- The OpenCL device to use
 4. **Fraction** -- The fraction of a larger search space to explore when running the tuners.
 A value of 100 is equal to 1% and so 10000 is equal to the whole search space (100%)
-5. **Threads** -- The number of threads that the tuner should use.
+5. **Threads** -- The number of threads that the tuner should use for compiling the OpenCL kernels.
+This does NOT run the OpenCL kernels with multithreading, it only compiles them with multithreading.
 1 is the minimum and the recommended amount is the number of cores present in the CPU (with hyperthreading) and more may hurt prformance.
 It is safer to use 1 thread, espescially for tuning CPUs.
+If you specify more threads than there are kernels, it will simply use the number of kernels as the number of threads.

 Running All Tuners For All Precisions
 -------------